Newcastle West: Business and commerce

-Retail outlets and supermarkets in the area include Dooley's SuperValu, a Tesco, an Aldi, and a Lidl.
-The town is also has a number of clothes shops and fashion boutiques.

 Education

 Newcastle West has four primary schools: Courtenay Boys' School, Scoil Iosaf (an all-girls school), Gaelscoil O'Doghair (an Irish language school), and a school in the countryside, Killoughteen National School.
 The town also has three secondary schools, named Scoil Mhuire Agus Ide (English translation: the School of Mary and Ita), Desmond College and Gaelcholáiste Uí Chonba (All Irish Second-level school on the grounds of Desmond College).

 Transport

 Newcastle West is situated on the Irish national primary road N21, where it is joined by the R520, R521 and R522 regional roads.
 Newcastle West is forty minutes drive from Limerick City and an hour from Killarney.
 It is within a one-hour drive of Shannon, and Kerry International Airports, and two hours from Cork Airport.

 The town is serviced by regular Bus Éireann buses and Dublin Coaches to Tralee, Killarney, Limerick and Dublin.

 The town was connected to the railway network until 1975, as part of the "North Kerry" line, from Limerick city to Tralee, via Rathkeale and Listowel.
 Newcastle West railway station was on Bishop Street and opened on 1 January 1857.
 It closed for passenger traffic on 4 February 1963, regular goods traffic on 2 December 1974 and finally closed on 3 November 1975, although occasional passenger special trains, diesel and steam hauled, had operated into the 1970s.
 The station had an unusual layout, with two turntables and water columns for steam locomotives, the result of the lines from the Rathkeale and Abbeyfeale directions having been built by different companies.
 After the tracks were lifted in the late 1980s, in 1999, the former station house was restored as a private house within the Bishop Court development of the station area.
-The Great Southern Trail walking and cycling route follows the line of the railway, passing the site of the now demolished twin arch road bridge which spanned the lines to Rathkeale/Limerick and Abbeyfeale/Tralee just before they diverged.
+The Great Southern Trail walking and cycling route follows the line of the railway, passing the site of the now-demolished twin-arch road bridge which spanned the lines to Rathkeale/Limerick and Abbeyfeale/Tralee just before they diverged.